 The nearest Metro station is Place-des-Arts on the green line, which is located near the corner of Ontario and St-Urbain.

 - #144 at Pine Avenue and St-Urbain Street,

 - #R435, 80 or 129 at Parc Avenue and Prince Arthur Street,

 - #55 at Prince Arthur Street and St-Urbain.

-There is a parking lot north of the main.
+Parking near the hospital is limited.
+There is a parking lot near the Main Entrance.

 What to Bring

 Although the hospital provides hospital gowns, you may feel more comfortable in your own pyjamas/ clothing, housecoat, and slippers/shoes.
 You should bring a toothbrush, toothpaste, tissues, shaving items, soap, skin lotion, sanitary supplies and other personal-care articles.
 Since storage is limited, you are asked not to bring large suitcases.

 Please bring all medications that you are taking.
 This will ensure that the admitting physician or nurse can verify the exact medication and dose that you have been prescribed.

 You should also bring your valid Medicare card and Chest Institute Hospital card.
 If you do not have a Montreal Chest Institute Hospital card, the Admissions Office staff will make one for you.